-Tournament Data Forms: (5 copies of completed pages 1 and 2, and 1 copy of page 3) These can be found on the last pages of your Challenge.
-Improvisational Challenge D teams do NOT need to fill out page 1.
-Declaration of Independence (2 copies - 1 copy to Team Challenge and 1 copy to Instant Challenge): This can be found in the Rules of the Road.
-Expense Report: (1 copy) This can be found in the Rules of the Road.
-Team Identification Sign: Check your Challenge for more information about this sign.
+Teams in the Engineering Challenge also Challenge teams do NOT need to fill out pathe end of your Challenge. ed copies of pages 1 and 2, and 1 copy of page 3. need to bring 1 copy of page 4.
+Improvisational ge 1.)
+The Tournament Data Form can be found at - Bring 1 copy to Team Challenge and 1 copy to les of the Road. nd in Rules of the Road.
 Things you should find out: You should find out from your Tournament Director if your site has any restrictions that might affect your Presentation.
 For example, some sites do not allow helium balloons, some sites do not allow lights to be dimmed or turned off, and some sites have a 'zero tolerance' ban on all types of weapons, even toy weapons, which you might be using in your Presentation.
-You should contact your Regional Director or Tournament Director if you have any questions about special rules at your tournament site.
+You should contact your Regional Director, Affiliate Director, or Tournament Director if you have any questions about special rules at your tournament site.
 Make a list of things you need for your Presentation: You might wish to generate a list of things that your team needs to bring to the tournament.
 Use this table, or create your own.
 Item Who is Responsible? •